Brandon Bjertnes, EdM

 Centers and has served on the College of Arts and Sciences Undergraduate Council

 and was co-chair for the 2007-2008 academic year.
-In addition, Randy is a permanent
+In addition, Randy serves on the

 Randy's tenure at Stony Brook has afforded him the opportunity to work within the